Bira/octopus-carnival/_drafts/wir-mm-4e-gnoll.md

 Instead of the Claws of Yeenoghu power, the marauder has Quick Bite, which allows it to make a free-action bite attack against a bloodied enemy it just hit with the spear.
-This does a bit less damage than the spear, but hey, it's all bonus damage.
+This does a bit less damage than the spear, but it's pretty good for a bonus attack.

 ### Gnoll Blood Caller (MV)